Blind Inpainting with Object-aware Discrimination for Artificial Marker Removal: Conclusion

 \section{Conclusion}

 In this work, we propose a novel blind inpainting method with a mask-free reconstruction network and an object-aware discriminator for artificial marker removal in medical images.
-It relaxes the restriction of specific mask input for target areas in an image.
-And it demonstrates the practicability of the application of using dense object detectors as discriminators.
-We validate our method on multiple medical image datasets such as US, EM, and MRI, which verifies that our method is effective and robust in the blind inpainting task.

-\textbf{Future Works.} For future works, we plan to combine the diffusion models in the reconstruction network to achieve superior performance and validate the performance in large hole blind image inpainting.
+It eliminates dependency on the technical manual mask input for corrupted regions in an image.
+And we demonstrate the practicability of employing an dense object detector to the discriminator.
+We validate our method on multiple medical image datasets such as US, EM, and MRI, verifying its efficiency and robustness for this task.
+For future works, we plan to combine diffusion models in the reconstruction network and validate the performance in large hole blind inpainting.